v1k70rk4/ha-samsungtv-smart/README.md

 This option allow to configure the number of time the WOL packet is sent to turn on TV.
 Increase the value until the TV properly turn-on.<br/>

-- **Seconds to delay power ON status**<br/>
-(default = 30, range from 0 to 60)<br/>
-This option allow to configure a delay to wait before setting the TV status to ON.
-This is used to avoid false ON status for TV that enable the network interface on regular interval also when the TV status is OFF.<br/>

 - **TCP port used to check power status**<br/>
 (default = 0, range from 0 to 65535)<br/>
 With this option is possible to check the availability of a specific port to determinate power status instead